jhawe/archs4-loader/README.md

 ## Overview
 This small collection of scripts makes use of the [ARCHS<sup>4</sup> resource](http://amp.pharm.mssm.edu/archs4/)<sup>[1](https://www.biorxiv.org/content/early/2017/09/15/189092)</sup> ([What is ARCHS<sup>4</sup>?](https://github.com/MaayanLab/archs4-extension#what-is-archs4)).
 The scripts allows for an easy (rather naive) definition of samples which are to be extracted.
-Additionally a definition of samples can be obtained from the [ARCHS<sup>4</sup> data portal](http://amp.pharm.mssm.edu/archs4/data.html).
+Additionally, a definition of samples can be obtained from the [ARCHS<sup>4</sup> data portal](http://amp.pharm.mssm.edu/archs4/data.html).
 The download script is adjusted from the scripts which are provided by the ARCHS<sup>4</sup> website, allowing for optional normalization and batch effect removal.
-Additionally, simple diagnostic plots are created for the extracted data.
+Furthermore, simple diagnostic plots are created for the extracted data.

 ## Defining samples
 You can create definitions of which samples to be used for extracting expression data (i.e., files